Bachelor of Science in Pharmaceutical Science (B.S.P.S.)

-To help students develop a clear understanding of the scope of Pharmaceutical Sciences early in the 4-year program and to learn about, understand, and apply for internships, the Pharmaceutical Sciences Orientation course has been designed for sophomore BSPS majors.
+To help students develop a clear understanding of the scope of Pharmaceutical Sciences early in the 4-year program and to learn about, understand, and apply for internships, BPS 250 Development and Careers in Pharmaceutical Sciences course has been designed for sophomore B.S.P.S. majors.

 - Prepare a Company Report, describing one company which conducts some aspect of pharmaceutical sciences.
 Communicate the findings to fellow students.